huangc/WGvarSNP/README.md

 6. Find main outputs in the sub-directory /data under your working directory.

 Note1: PREREQ.sh will submit a job to index ref genome.
 Make sure the job is done before proceeding to the next step.
-Note2: If an error message of "Bad input: mis-encoded base qualities" is encountered, you need to turn on option "-fixMisencodedQuals" in step #6 Realign Target and step #7 Indel Realigner of the qsub script.
+Note2: If x2-qsub encounter an error message of "Bad input: mis-encoded base qualities", you need to turn on option "-fixMisencodedQuals" in step #6 Realign Target and step #7 Indel Realigner of the qsub script.
 Turning on this option universally, however, would run the risk of having another error "Bad input: while fixing mis-encoded base qualities we encountered a read that was correctly encoded".

 ## Reference:
 1. The 3,000 rice genomes project.
 Gigascience.
 2014 May 28;3:7.